pan-training/training-catalogue/README.md

 end
 ```

+Then to update the cron job:

+`bundle exec whenever -w`

 The rest will be done progressively and this README will be updated.

 Another different branch will be created for the zenodo seamless upload at a later date.